Dansplaining Dan's Current Projects

 I'm always getting ideas for storylines!
 Of course, most of the time, an idea dies at the inception stage, but once in a while, the inspiration grows into a full-fledged plot for a novel.
 Here is the latest work I'm doing on the next Churachian novel.

-I'm already a quarter-to-third of the way into this novel, but am distracted by SOLASTALGIA (see above).
+I'm already a quarter-to-a-third of the way into writing this novel, but was distracted by SOLASTALGIA and wrote that story.
+I then picked up writing CLOUDS the last few months of 2021 before I became distracted with inspirations pushing me to write KAIROS (see above).
 That said, I will get back to CLOUDS in a few months.
 CLOUDS is only a working title, but the way the story is unfolding, it may be the final title of my next technothriller.
 I can at least give you some insight as to what I'm working on.

 GenoBotics is a new start-up company developed by a couple of Western Australia researchers attempting to use the laws of physics integrated with biomolecular research to develop robotic devices that are as small as molecules.
 These nanobots can be used medically to deliver drugs to precisely the right place within an individual’s body to help remedy disease.
 The best example of this technique is in the early stages of development today and will be used to allow oncologists to better treat cancer patients.